zydezu/mpvconfig/README.md

 ### 2025-01-21

-- FIX: Fix some subtitles not showing up on YouTube videos
+- FIX: fix some subtitles not showing up on YouTube videos
+- FIX: ytdl formats not being respected in modernx.lua

 ### 2025-01-17